-This proxy is Solicited on Behalf of the Board of Directors
+This proxy is solicited on behalf of the Board of Directors

-The undersigned hereby appoints David B. Foss and Mimi L. Carsley as Proxies, each with the power to appoint his or her substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of common stock of Jack Henry & Associates, Inc. held of record by the undersigned on September 19, 2022, at the annual meeting of stockholders to be held on November 15, 2022 or any adjournment thereof.
+The undersigned hereby appoints David B. Foss and Mimi L. Carsley as Proxies, each with the power to appoint his or her substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of common stock of Jack Henry & Associates, Inc. held of record by the undersigned on September 18, 2023, at the annual meeting of stockholders to be held on November 14, 2023 or any adjournment thereof.

 This proxy, when properly executed, will be voted in the manner directed herein by the undersigned stockholder.
-If no direction is made, this proxy will be voted FOR Proposals 1, 2 and 3.
+If no direction is made, this proxy will be voted FOR all nominees, FOR Proposals 2 and 4, and 1 Year on Proposal 3.
 In their discretion, the Proxies are authorized to vote upon such other matters as may properly come before the meeting.